datastax/graph-examples/fraud/README.md

 this method, see this blog post [Introducing Dse Graph Frames](https://www.datastax.com/dev/blog/dse-graph-frame).
 For an additional example, see [here](https://github.com/pmehra7/dseGraphFrameLoad).

-Included is a [src] directory with the [src/main/scala/com/datastax/fraud/DataImport.scala] class that imports the data either from files in dsefs or from an external relational database (in this case MySql).
+Included is a [src](src) directory with the [DataImport.scala](src/main/scala/com/datastax/fraud/DataImport.scala) class that imports the data either from files in dsefs or from an external relational database (in this case MySql).

 #### Loading from files in dsefs